Honghan/napeasy-ann/README.md

 * [psycho-env corpus](psycho-env): Psycho-env corpus is a database manually curated from the published literature for studying the associations between mental illnesses and environmental factors.

 Update:
-* NapEasy Annotator v1.0 has been implemented for supporting browser based annotation.
+* PsychoEnv-Ann Annotator v1.0 has been implemented for supporting browser based annotation.
 Although it should work for any web pages, it has been developed and tested on PubMed articles.
 * 20 articles have been identified for 4 sub-domains of associating mental illness with environmental factors
 * Abstracts of the 20 articles have been annotated and uploaded